Cup-of-Code/pico-w/sensor-examples/P21_Tilt_Switch/README.md

 # Tilt Switch
-By turning the tilt switch it change the value of signal pin to HIGH <-> LOW and code present it by printing to serial port.
+By turning the tilt switch it changes the value of the signal pin to HIGH <-> LOW and code presents it by printing to the serial port.

 ![](connection/Tilt_Switch_bb.png)